 The infertility industry has grown to a multi-billion dollar business.
 Its main commodity: human eggs.
 Young women all over the world are solicited by ads offering up to $100,000 for their “donated” eggs, to “help make someone’s dream come true.”
 Who is this egg donor?
 Is she treated justly?
 What are the risks to her health?
 The answers to these questions will disturb you.
 Not rated.

-The ground-breaking film “Hush” presents a completely fresh and liberating look at abortion with possibly the most comprehensive film ever done on the subject of women’s breast and reproductive health.
+The ground-breaking film “Hush” presents a completely fresh and liberating look at abortion with possibly the most comprehensive film ever done on the subject of women’s breast and reproductive health and the relationship to abortion.
 Not rated.

 Inwood Drive (2020)